HibberdLab/transrate/_src/metrics.md

 Taken with the read mapping metrics, comparative metrics allow you to optimise the quality of your assembly.

 When you include the `--reference` option, Transrate will align each contig in your assembly to each protein in the reference using [Conditional Reciprocal Best BLAST](https://github.com/cboursnell/crb-blast) (CRBB).
 CRBB is a novel algorithm for finding homologous genes developed by [Steve Kelly](http://stevekellylab.com) and described in our paper on long-range comparative transcriptomics [(Aubry at el.
 2014)](http://www.plosgenetics.org/article/info%3Adoi%2F10.1371%2Fjournal.pgen.1004365).
-CRBB-hits are high-confidence predicted homologs.
+CRBB hits are high-confidence predicted homologs.

 CRB-BLAST starts out with bi-directional BLAST+ alignments: